OrlovAlexandr/GAN_mnist_practice/README.md

+Here's the fixed README:

 # GAN Fashion MNIST practice

-This project implements a Generative Adversarial Network (GAN) for training on the MNIST dataset.
+This project implements a Generative Adversarial Network (GAN) for training on the Fashion MNIST dataset.
 The primary goal of this project is to practice training a GAN model and experimenting with different training strategies.
 The code includes support for conditional GANs, different strategies for discriminator training, and tensorboard logging for visualizing training progress.

 ## Table of Contents
 - [Installation](#installation)